ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # The TRL Endpoint # {#sec-trl-endpoint}

-Consistent with {{Section 6.5 of I-D.ietf-ace-oauth-authz}}, all communications between a caller of the TRL endpoint and the Authorization Server MUST be encrypted, as well as integrity and replay protected.
+Consistent with {{Section 6.5 of RFC9200}}, all communications between a caller of the TRL endpoint and the Authorization Server MUST be encrypted, as well as integrity and replay protected.
 Furthermore, responses from the Authorization Server to the caller MUST be bound to the caller's request.

 Following a request to the TRL endpoint, the messages defined in this document that the Authorization Server sends as response use Content-Format "application/ace-trl+cbor".
 Their payload is formatted as a CBOR map, and the CBOR values for the parameters included therein are defined in {{trl-registry-parameters}}.